Data types and classes

 without intention…

-c(2, "Just this one!")
+c(2, "Just this one!")[1]
+"2" "Just this one!". . .

 R will happily convert between various types without complaint when different types of data are concatenated in a vector, and that’s not always a great thing!